Cvikli/AISHApp/README.md

 4. Open [http://localhost:3000](http://localhost:3000) in your browser

 ## TODO
-- [ ] When there is no server then we need to show a prompt how to set up.
+- [x] When there is no server then we need to show a prompt how to set up.
 Also a button to refresh the page
-  - [ ] Conversation is actually selected as we can see it from the URL!
+  - [x] Conversation is actually selected as we can see it from the URL!
+  - [x] Save should be automatic, not with button.
+  - [x] Also the ip and server should be inline.
+  - [x] Also the port and ip in the text should be in sync.
 - [ ] error print isn't a message and it can cause problem like user, user sequence... also it can go visual glitch till it isn't resolved as it is attached to wrong object intead of messages
 - [x] Don't remove the project_path if new conversation selected
 - [x] Voice activation of speech recognition.
 THINK ABOUT how to close the conversation via speech (Or the AI will guess a solution for this)!